Thomas J Price: Moments Contained

-In 2022, Price returned to the fictional character depicted in Reaching Out with the statue Moments Contained, which was unveiled at the forecourt of Rotterdam Centraal station in Rotterdam, Netherlands.
+In 2022, Price returned to the fictional character depicted in Reaching Out with the statue Moments Contained, which was unveiled at the forecourt of Rotterdam Centraal station in the Netherlands.
 The statue depicts the unnamed young black woman with her hands in her pockets.
 Price explained, "You can see the knuckles slightly pressing through the fabric.
 And I think, there's also this sense of containing oneself.
 And that potential energy that's there.
 And the emotion or the psychological tension, that's just ready to emerge from this piece."
 At the unveiling the statue, the former mayor of Rotterdam Ahmed Aboutaleb said he expected it to become the city's most photographed image.
 "She's not a heroine, a character with an illustrious past.
 She is the future, our future, and this city is her home."

 Not all responses to Moments Contained were positive.
-Rosanne Hertzberger, writing in NRC, was critical of Moments Contained, describing its subject matter as just "someone ordinary" and that "The group to which she belonged was marginalized and therefore she is now overcompensated", and that the statue is "offensive to people who have actually done something heroic".
-But Marjolijn van der Meijden, project leader at Sculpture International Rotterdam, said, "This is a statue about softness.
+Rosanne Hertzberger, writing in NRC, was critical, describing its subject matter as just "someone ordinary" and that "The group to which she belonged was marginalized and therefore she is now overcompensated", and that the statue is "offensive to people who have actually done something heroic".
+Marjolijn van der Meijden, project leader at Sculpture International Rotterdam, instead said, "This is a statue about softness.
 It doesn't stand on a plinth and isn't an exalted representation of someone exotic.
 It's just yourself, how you are, not a 'super' version."

-Public response to the statue was strongly positive and it became an immediate attraction.
+Grounded in the Stars

+Grounded in the Stars was a 12 ft-tall bronze sculpture temporarily installed in Times Square, New York City, in 2025.

 Ancient Feelings

-In September 2025, the 3-metre tall bronze statue was installed outside the Museum of Contemporary Art Australia, where it will remain until April 2026.
+In September 2025, the 3-metre tall bronze statue was installed outside the Museum of Contemporary Art Australia, where it remained until April 2026.

+A Place Beyond

+Price's latest work, A Place Beyond, was installed outside the V&A East in London's Queen Elizabeth Olympic Park ahead of the gallery's opening in April 2026.
+The Guardians Catherine Slessor described the 5-metre bronze female statue - Price's tallest - as "a fictionalised young everywoman, mobile phone in hand, scanning the horizon... somehow in perfect synchronicity with O'Donnell & Tuomey's building", while the same newspaper's art critic Ben Eastham called it "the quintessence of east London youth, executed at the scale of Michelangelo's David."